19:40 PM, 21st November 2022, About 10 months ago 49

 I modeled how this might look for a couple with a rental property business based on two options, i.e. staying as a partnership and suffering the full effects of the changes to mortgage interest relief vs incorporating.
 The figures I used are:-

 • Gross rental income of £330,000

 • Mortgage interest £100,000

 • Net profit £130,000

-The entire cost of the car can be offset against the company profits and the tax on the “benefit in kind” is just a fraction of the cost of a car with a combustion engine.
+The entire cost of electric cars can be offset against the company profits and the tax on the “benefit in kind” is just a fraction of the cost of a car with a combustion engine.

 I read and hear so much negative commentary in regards to “double taxation” when it comes to incorporation and extracting money in the form of dividends and I am shocked at how few people have actually thought this through.

 Perhaps they don’t want to halve their tax bill and have the option to drive an eco-friendly, 4 door, 4 wheel drive supercar that can do 0-60 faster than a Lamborghini?

 Electric cars represent a cleaner, greener way to use everyday transport.
 But they also offer compelling financial incentives for business and personal purchasers.

 This page was first published in January 2017, hence some of the older comments below.
 However, it was updated again on 21st November 2022.